vgutierrez-fms/Dev-Challengues/README.md

 ### Time Allotment

-We should respect the candidate's time and don't want they spending more 3 hours on a challenge (the challenges are scoped for ~1-1.5hr timeframe).
+We should respect the candidate's time but don't want them spending more 3 hours on a challenge (the challenges are scoped for ~1-1.5hr timeframe).
 We just want to get a sense of their thought process and development patterns.
 If there are features they don't have time to implement, use pseudo code is allowed to describe the intended behavior.

 ### Commit History

-The candidate is free to choose the development workflow works best.
+The candidate is free to choose the development workflow that works best.
 If the solution is small enough and a single commit is justified, that's fine; we just ask that they keep their [commit history as coherent as possible](https://www.reviewboard.org/docs/codebase/dev/git/clean-commits/).

 ## What We will Review